oneubauer/workwithme-guide/README.md

 ### Communication:

-- I prefer to start conversations by getting right to the point, I tend top be very direct.
+- I prefer to start conversations by getting right to the point, I tend to be very direct.
 That said, I'm happy to make a connection if it is genuine.
 - I enjoy text-based chat as it allows me to respond asynchronously while still keeping a record of any details.
 - A Zoom chat can be instrumental in quickly getting a lot of ideas on the table, especially when discussing a new topic that either party is unfamiliar with.
 - I don't mind emojis and gifs, but I use them sparingly.